markotoplak/toplak.io/content/tdj.en.md

 to early Biagi, late Di Sarli to late Biagi, early Di Sarli to early Demare, Troilo to Calo.

 I play other orchestras sparingly.
-I love Laurenz, D'Agostino, and Tanturi.
+I love Laurenz, D'Agostino, and Fresedo.
-Lately I also like to dance to newer tangos, like Quinteto Real, but I do not yet dare to play them publicly.
+I also like to dance to newer tangos.
+My favorite modern orchestra is Tango Bardo.

 I can not play music I find boring.
 I do not understand it, so I can not blend it into the evening well.
-I do not play orchestras of De Angelis, Rodriguez or Canaro (after 1935).
+I do not play orchestras of De Angelis, Rodriguez or most Canaro.

 The great four
 --------------